-The Group issues warrants to certain Directors and third parties, which have included grants of warrants in the current period.
+The Group issues warrants to certain Directors and third parties.
 Warrants are measured at the fair value of the service provided with reference to comparable cash settled transactions or appropriate valuation methodologies at the date of grant, with the charge being recognised within the statement of comprehensive income over the period of service to which the grant relates.